 Israeli minister reiterates calls for Palestinians to leave Gaza

-Israel’s far-right finance minister says Israelis who would replace Palestinians would ‘make the desert bloom’.
+Israel’s far-right finance minister says Israelis who would replace the Palestinians would ‘make the desert bloom’.

 Israel’s Finance Minister Bezalel Smotrich has called for Palestinian residents of Gaza to leave the besieged enclave, making way for the Israelis who could “make the desert bloom”.